 As a practicing architect, Sophie has worked on a number of high profile retail and commercial projects including interiors for Selfridges Birmingham and O2’s Mobile Applications Development Centre as well as educational and residential projects.

-Sophie is part of the teaching team for the Level 6 design and research modules and module leader for Level 6 Professional Practice and Portfolio.
+Sophie is module leader for the Level 6 design and research modules and Level 6 Professional Practice and Portfolio.

 Year 3 (Level 6) tutor, BA[Hons] Interior Design 2017 – Present

 Sophie’s current research interest lie in exploring Interiors as a discipline, with a focus on the space formed by human occupation and interaction.
 She is particularly interested in the globalisation and digitalisation of our cities and how digital technologies have impacted on the design and fabrication of Interior space.
 Currently this is investigated through looking at a series of case studies such as Diller + Scorfidio’s interactive Brasserie and the Random International’s RainRoom.

 During her work as Project Architect on the Hinguar Primary School, Sophie won funding from the Technology Strategy Board for a Climate Change study on the project.
 This very interesting research was carried out in collaboration with the Sustainability Consultant, M&E Engineer and Cost Consultant and looked at opportunities for future proofing the school building and future extension to deal with predicted changes in climate.
 The results were published by the TSB as part of a wider research body.
 Sophie is very interested in building on this research and makes sure in her teaching that sustainability becomes an integral part of all student design projects.

 Her work on school buildings has also ignited an interest in the relationship between internal spaces and teaching/learning and how this has developed over the years and centuries.